 Controlling blood sugar.
 Oats have proven effective in slowing down glucose metabolism, thus preventing sugar spikes after meals.

 Relieving incontinence.
-Due to their high levels of dietary fiber, oats are recommended for treating urinary incontinence.
+Due to their high levels of dietary fiber, oats may help treat urinary incontinence.

 Uplifting mood.
 Oats' mild antidepressant properties can help treat anxiety, depression, and irritability.